 If I subscribe to the free or minimum commitment plans, what happens to the remaining balance at the end of the subscription month?

 The characters left over in a subscription month are lost, there are no remaining balance rollovers, credits or refunds.

 Where can I get technical support for Translator?

 We have a few resources available at no charge:

 - Example apps are available on GitHub

 Please check the above resources first; if you don’t find an answer, post your question on the forum.
-For questions related to an error, please include the time the error occurred (including the time zone), the date, a copy of the error message, and a snippet of the code.
+For questions related to an error, please include:

-Visit the Azure billing and subscription FAQ webpage first and if you need immediate assistance, log into your user account in the Azure portal and click on the ‘Help + Support’ icon at the top right corner of the webpage to submit a support request.
+You can create an Azure support request.
+Log into your user account in the Azure portal and click on the ‘Help + Support’ icon at the top right corner of the webpage to submit a support ticket.